Harry Hopkins: Early life

-Hopkins was born at 512 Tenth Street in Sioux City, Iowa, the fourth child of four sons and one daughter of David Aldona and Anna (née Pickett) Hopkins.
-His father, born in Bangor, Maine, ran a harness shop (after an erratic career as a salesman, prospector, storekeeper, and bowling-alley operator), but his real passion was bowling, and he eventually returned to it as a business.
+Hopkins was born at 512 Tenth Street in Sioux City, Iowa.
+He was the fourth of the five children of David Aldona and Anna (née Pickett) Hopkins.
+His father, born in Bangor, Maine, ran a harness shop after an erratic career as a salesman, prospector, storekeeper, and bowling-alley operator, but his real passion was bowling, and he eventually returned to it as a business.
 Anna Hopkins, born in Hamilton, Ontario, had moved at an early age to Vermillion, South Dakota, where she married David.
 She was deeply religious and active in the affairs of the Methodist church.
 Shortly after Harry was born, the family moved successively to Council Bluffs, Iowa, and Kearney and Hastings, Nebraska.
 They spent two years in Chicago and finally settled in Grinnell, Iowa.

 Hopkins attended Grinnell College and soon after his graduation in 1912 took a job with Christodora House, a social settlement house in New York City's Lower East Side ghetto.
 In the spring of 1913, he accepted a position from John A. Kingsbury of the New York Association for Improving the Condition of the Poor (AICP) as a "friendly visitor" and superintendent of the Employment Bureau within the AICP's Department of Family Welfare.
 During the 1915 recession, Hopkins and the AICP's William Matthews, with $5,000 from Elizabeth Milbank Anderson's Milbank Memorial Fund, organized the Bronx Park Employment program, which was one of the first public employment programs in the US.